|

 Original

-of different planets, intergalactic travel, and explorations of alien
+different planets, intergalactic travel, and explorations of alien

 consciousness.
 A must for all lovers of '50s-70's science-fiction.
-Painted

-in Oil and Acrylic on wood panel.
+Painted in Oil and Acrylic on wood panel.

-"Blood's A Rover" (Chad Oliver), "Noise" (Jack Vance), "Life Hutch"
+A Rover" (Chad Oliver), "Noise" (Jack Vance), "Life Hutch" (Harlan

-Palace" (Robert Silverberg), "Lulungomeena" (Gordon R. Dickson), "The
+(Robert Silverberg), "Lulungomeena" (Gordon R. Dickson), "The Dance Of

-that is best about the visions of the hard SF from those eras.
+best about the visions of the hard SF from those eras.

-One of the most commercially successful images that went on to form the
+of the most commercially successful images that went on to form the

 backbone of THE SOLAR WIND PICTURE LIBRARY, it just sold, and sold, and